nanoporetech/dorado/README.md

 Systems not listed above but which have Nvidia GPUs with >=8GB VRAM and architecture from Volta onwards have not been widely tested but are expected to work.
 If you encounter problems with running on your system please [report an issue](https://github.com/nanoporetech/dorado/issues)

-## Roadmap

-Dorado is still in alpha stage and not feature-complete, the following features form the core of our roadmap:

-1. DNA Barcode multiplexing
-2. Alignment *(output aligned BAMs)*.
-3. Python API

 ## Performance tips

 1. For optimal performance Dorado requires POD5 file input.
 Please [convert your Fast5 files](https://github.com/nanoporetech/pod5-file-format) before basecalling.